legal resources necessary to hold negligent facilities accountable.

 When a patient remains in the same position for extended periods of time, his or her body weight places pressure on his or her joints, cutting off the flow of blood to the surrounding areas.
 Oxygen deprivation can result in tissue damage very quickly, with Stage I sores developing in a matter of minutes.
 Fortunately, all it takes to restore circulation is to move the patient on a regular basis and to monitor those who are at risk due to mobility concerns to detect and treat these sores in their early stages.

 Stage II sores result when tissue necrosis sets in and the surrounding skin and muscle begins to erode, causing a pit or crater to form.
 Patients suffering from these sores often complain from the pain, but treatment options are still simple even at this stage.
 It is when the pressure ulcers are allowed to progress even further that the patient can be placed in a life threatening situation.
 Stage III and IV sores are open wounds that can quickly become infected and require debridement before treatment.

-Rosenfeld Injury Lawyers LLC is a leading law firm prosecuting cases against negligent nursing facilities.
+Nursing Home Law Center LLC is a leading network of attorneys prosecuting cases against negligent nursing facilities.
 If your loved one developed a pressure ulcer, there is a chance that you may be able to hold the responsible nursing home accountable.